Skip to content

 Development

-In order to work on ReOxide directly or develop plugins for the decompiler, you need to familiarize yourself with the project structure and the build system.
+To work on ReOxide directly or develop plugins for the decompiler, you need to familiarize yourself with the project structure and the build system.
 For starters, clone the ReOxide source repository:

 sh